By The Hospitable Team

 Keep in mind that the changes you have made will only apply to new bookings.
 All bookings that were made before this change will still be subject to your previous cancellation policy.

-Guests can get refunds based on the cancellation policies that Vrbo hosts have chosen for their listings.
+Guests can get refunds based on the refund policies that Vrbo hosts have chosen for their listings.
 So it’s up to hosts to decide whether they will offer refunds or not.

 If guests cancel bookings through their traveler account, they get refunds automatically based on the cancellation policy you set up within the Rules & Policies section of your account.